harshit2624/frontifychanges/packages/twentytwenty-theme/src/components/search_functionality_instructions.md

 4.  **Multiple Category Matches:** The search results can now display multiple matching categories.
 5.  **Improved UI:** The category tile has been styled to include the site logo, a "View all" message, and an arrow icon.
 6.  **Auto-close Overlay:** The search results overlay now closes automatically when a search result (product or category) is clicked.
+7.  **Search Tracking:** All search queries and clicks on search results (products and categories) are now tracked and sent to a custom WordPress plugin.

 ## Modified Files